NeilTheSeal/NeilTheSeal/README.md

 I graduated from [Turing School of Software and Design](https://turing.edu/backend) with a focus on back-end development using Ruby on Rails.

+Check out some of my side projects at [neiltheseal.github.io](https://neiltheseal.github.io)

 I love playing music, I have played classical piano since I was 9 years old and picked up guitar at 12, and drums and bass at 15.
 I also enjoy playing chess and am always up for a game!

 I am currently looking for software engineering career opportunities; email me at neil.hendren@gmail.com